nighthawkcoders/spring-idea/README.md

 Purpose of this repo is to build up the very basics of Spring and Java.
 This is used for educational purposes.

 ## Instruction for IntelliJ IDEA beginner

-To get started, you can spend time with these links:
+Be sure to upgraded to IntelliJ Ultimate!!!
+Then to get started, you can spend time with these links:

+Hello World:
 [Jetbrains on beginning your own project](https://www.jetbrains.com/help/idea/your-first-spring-application.html)

+@SpringBootApplication:
 [Understanding Spring and Springboot Annotations](https://dzone.com/articles/the-springbootapplication-annotation-example-in-ja#)

+Everything about Spring:
 [Spring Homesite](https://spring.io/)

-## Or start with this project and try to understand it.
+## Or you can start with this project and try to understand it.
+But I would recommend some time with beginner links.
 <OL>
 <LI>Using IntelliJ clone Repo</LI>
 <LI>Run main method in src/main/java/com.example.demo/Hello.java</LI>